Finding work experience

 • Look for Healthcare Assistant roles on NHS Jobs.

-• Consider joining St. John’s Ambulance volunteers, or gain training as a First Aider, Mental First Aider (for example as a Wellbeing rep) or First Responder.
+• Consider joining St. John’s Ambulance volunteers, or training as a First Aider, Mental First Aider (for example as a Wellbeing rep) or First Responder.

 Care-giving work experience

-• Volunteering at a local care home can provide an insight into what it means to be a care-giver.
+• Volunteering at a local care home can provide an insight into what it means to be a caregiver.

 Online opportunities